SCOPE OF THIS CHAPTER

 - To check that the financial arrangements for the care of the child are working;

 - To ensure that the child remains registered with a GP and dentist and that any necessary health care has been provided to take account of any special health needs;

 - To ensure that the child has access to services as required as a result of any disabilities;

 - To enquire as to the contact arrangements for the child with the parents and siblings;

 - To encourage the private foster carer to keep a record of the child's development, including accidents, illnesses, immunisations, school reports, achievements and any contact with parents or significant others.

-A report on every visit must be made by the social worker.
+A report on every visit must be made by the social worker and recorded in ICS as a private fostering visit.
 The report must state whether the child was seen and if so, whether the child was seen alone.
 If the child was not seen, the reasons must be recorded.
+If a child has not been seen, this must be rearranged to see the child as soon as possible.
 The record must comment on the child's welfare and how the placement is progressing including any views expressed by the private foster carer and the child.
 It must also contain a recommendation about the continued suitability of the fostering arrangement and whether any action should be taken and/or requirements on the private foster carer.

 The report must be reviewed by the manager.

 Where there are concerns about the child's care, the parents should be advised and consideration should be given to invoking the North and South of Tyne Safeguarding Children Partnership Procedures.
 The Social Worker is also advised to seek legal advice.